 The apply() method calls the specified function with a given this value, and arguments provided as an array (or an array-like object).
-Like the JavaScript apply function.
+Like Function.apply().

-Present only if the proxied Python object is callable.
+Present only if the proxied Python object is callable (i.e., has a \\call\\() method).

 - thisArg (any) The this argument.
 Has no effect unless the PyProxy has captureThis set.
-If captureThis is set, it will be passed as the first argument to the Python function. - jsargs (any) The array of arguments

-Returns any - The result from the function call.
+If captureThis is set, it will be passed as the first argument to the Python function. - jsargs (any) The array of arguments any - The result from the function call.